NegatioN/BattleRiteStats/_characters/bakko.md

       icon: 741da913acab25641862d0312d75a7a1
       name: Hamstring
       type: control
-    - color: red
+    - color: yellow
-      description: War Shout increases attack speed of War Axe and Blood Axe by 33% and movement speed by 15 for 4.
+      description: Increases range of Shield Dash by 25% and reduces cooldown by 1.
-      icon: b778ec70cf3198442a522a40aefd88df
+      icon: 84ba51168b08df3489362e3a9be59704
-      name: Rampage
+      name: Raging Ram
-      type: offense
+      type: mobility
     - color: teal
       description: Bulwark can be recast to use Shield Bash.
 It deals 6 damage and inflicts 50 Weaken for 2.